calabash/calabash-android/README.md

 * `tested.main_activity` the fully qualified name of your main activity.
 * `tested.project.apk` path to the APK you want to test.

+Make sure that the app you are trying to test is signed with the `key.store` certificate.

 Writing a test
 --------------
 The Cucumber features goes in the `features` library and should have the ".feature" extension.

 You can start out by looking at `features/test_dummy.feature`.
-You can extend this feature or make your own using some of the predefined steps that comes with Calabash
+You can extend this feature or make your own using some of the [predefined steps](features/step_definitions/canned_steps.md) that comes with Calabash

 Running test